error311/filerise-docker/README.md

 - Change Password added and visibile to all users.
 - Brute force protection added and a log file for fail2ban created
 - Fix add user and setup user issue
+- Added folder breadcrumb with drag and drop support

 ## changes 3/21/2025